astelrastogi/Tic-Tac-Toe/README.md

 # Tic Tac Toe

+# Description
-This is a starter code for the Tic Tac Toe multiplayer game app assignment.
+This is the code for the Tic Tac Toe multiplayer game android app.
+A user can play with the app logic as a single player or with another user.
+Any user is created using authentication by email and password.
+For each user, there's a count of wins and losses and available open games.

 It uses Android Navigation Component, with a single activity and three fragments:

 - The DashboardFragment is the home screen.
-If a user is not logged in, it should navigate to the LoginFragment.
-(See the TODO comment in code.)
+If a user is not logged in, it will navigate to the LoginFragment.

 - The floating button in the dashboard creates a dialog that asks which type of game to create and passes that information to the GameFragment (using SafeArgs).

-- The GameFragment UI has a 3x3 grid of buttons.
-They are initialized in the starter code.
-Appropriate listeners and game play logic needs to be provided.
+- Appropriate listeners and game play logic are added in GameFragment

 - Pressing the back button in the GameFragment opens a dialog that confirms if the user wants to forfeit the game.
-(See the FIXME comment in code.)

 - A "log out" action bar menu is shown on both the dashboard and the game fragments.
 Clicking it should log the user out and show the LoginFragment.
 This click is handled in the MainActivity.

-# A.a - Details
-Name - Aastha Rastogi

-Project - Tic Tac Toe (A5)

-BITS ID - 2019A7PS0175G

-Email - f20190175@goa.bits-pilani.ac.in

-# A.b - Description

-This is a multiplayer tic tac toe game, where a user can play with the app logic as a single player or with another user.
-Any user is created using authentication by email and password.
-For each user, there's a count of wins and losses and available open games.

 ## Known Bugs
 - For player 2, there's no warning for waiting for their turn when it's not their turn